kyleperik/termfun/README.md

 Although the examples here use simple lambda expressions, I'd suggest especially for a larger program that functions are split out or you will be eaten by a [velociraptor](https://www.xkcd.com/292/)

+There's an optional function that will evaluate whether it will skip prompting for a character.
+Append it to the end of `start` like this `lambda state: state.skip`.

 # Why?

 I like functional programming and I wanted to make a simple game.
 I couldn't find any thing that would make that easy for me, so I made this just to make this easier for myself.